 Compass Variance is the difference between Magnetic North and Geographic North.
-To compensate for the differences the variance should be set for the zone where the vehicle is driven, per the zone map.
-Once properly set, the compass will automatically compensate for the differences, and provide the most accurate compass heading.
+To compensate for the differences the variance should be set for the zone where the vehicle is being driven, illustrated in the zone map.

+Once properly set, the compass will automatically compensate for the differences when calibrated, and provide the most accurate compass headings.